Getting started¶

 terraform apply -auto-approve

-2. Deploy Charmed OAI RAN CU¶
+2. Deploy Charmed OAI RAN CU and DU¶

 cat << EOF > ran.tf